bohnelang/Apache2_ReverseProxy_switch_Backend_by_Cookie/Readme.md

-# Switching proxy backend by client cookie
+# Switching reverse proxy backend by client cookie

 ## Introcution
 Imagine you are testing a new layout and want to demonstrate this your leading group.
 You want to keep it simpley and it should look like the old one.